Ozynwoke/Comparative-Analysis-of-Nigerian-vs-Global-Agricultural-Metrics/README.md

 - Ensure relationships can be built in Power BI (using Product ID as key)
 - Validate the accuracy of AI-generated fields

+## Data Modeling Plan

+The data will be organized in Power BI using Product ID as the main key to link:
+- Local production data
+- Global benchmark yield data
+- Trade and dependence information

+These relationships will be used to create a star-schema style model for clearer analysis.